vacp2p/rfc/content/docs/rfcs/75/README.md

 Server responds with the requested Waku messages.

 When a server receives the `ExchangeRootRequest` message from the client, it can also detect if server also needs to Sync message hashes with the client.
-This step helps reducing the bandwidth usage and the number of messages exchanged between the client and the server nodes in longer run.
+This step helps reduce the bandwidth usage and the number of messages exchanged between the client and the server nodes in the long run.

 Upon receiving the missing messages that are present in the peer's Prolly tree, the client node can request the onward (messages with greater timestamp than last message in the Prolly tree) messages using the existing Store [method](https://github.com/waku-org/nwaku/blob/master/waku/waku_archive/driver.nim#L36) since these messages are for sure can be missing from the client Prolly tree.